naszam/Coffeeshop/README.md

 Clone this GitHub repository.
 The [Coffeeshop.sol](./contracts/Coffeeshop.sol) file in the contracts directory is the smart contract.

-# Steps to compile and deploy the Coffeeshop.sol smart contract
+# Steps to compile and deploy Coffeeshop.sol

 ### Steps to run the project
   - Global dependencies